josevalim/portal/README.md

 Excellent, we already have a working project with a test suite set up.

 Let's explore the generated project using a text editor.
-I personally don't give much attention to text editors, I mostly use a stock [Sublime Text 3](http://www.sublimetext.com/3), but you can find [Elixir support for different text editors on the website](http://elixir-lang.org) under the "Code Editor Support" section.
+I personally don't pay much attention to text editors, I mostly use a stock [Sublime Text 3](http://www.sublimetext.com/3), but you can find [Elixir support for different text editors on the website](http://elixir-lang.org) under the "Code Editor Support" section.

 With your editor open, explore the following directories:

   * `_build` - where Mix stores compilation artifacts
-  * `config` where we configure our project and its dependencies
+  * `config` - where we configure our project and its dependencies
   * `lib` - where we put our code
   * `mix.exs` - where we define our project name, version and dependencies
   * `test` - where we define our tests